Academic Senate

 Meeting Schedule

-The regular meetings of the Academic Senate are held on the first and third Wednesday of each month from 3:00-5:00 pm during the academic year.
+The standard Academic Senate meeting is held on the first and third Wednesdays of each month from 3:00-5:00 pm during the academic year.

 Executive Board